+•

-There may be indications of frustration, impulsivity, poor motivation, inattention and low self -esteem.
-Speech and language skills may be moderately delayed.
-Moderate difficulties with concept development and logical thought which limits access to the curriculum.
-Consultation and advice from external agencies as appropriate with evidence of implementation and review.
+There may be indications frustration, impulsivity, por motivation, inattention as low self -esteem.
+Speech and language skill may be moderately delay.
+Moderate difficulties with concept development and logical thought which limit access to the curriculum. external agencies as appropriate with evidence of implementation and review.
 Assessment results in differentiated lesson plans.
-A careful review of needs is undertaken with parents and professionals in good time to plan for next key transitions. support for meta-cognition and independence additional time to complete some tasks differentiated homework tasks Environmental considerations are made to meet the needs of all pupils such as seating positions, classroom layout, displays and signage.
+A careful review of needs is undertaken with parents and support for meta-cognition and independence additional time to complete some tasks differentiated homework tasks Environmental considerations are made to meet the needs of all pupils such as seating positions, classroom layout, displays and signage.
 Pre-tutoring and revision or practice is used effectively.
 Alternative forms of recording are routinely offered.
 Additional intervention and differentiated teaching does not impact negatively on the self-esteem or emotional development of pupil.
-TAs, LSAs and support staff will be appropriately trained and deployed to promote independence through scaffolding techniques.
+TAS, LSAs and support staff will be appropriately trained and deployed to promote independence through scaffolding techniques.
 They will be used to support rather than replace the class teacher.
 Whole school and individualised SEND specific anti-bullying support.
-School trips planned well in advance taking into consideration the needs of the pupil, guidance is available on A regularly evaluated year group provision map set outs interventions, provision and outcomes.
+School trips planned well in advance taking into consideration the needs of the pupil, guidance is available on the AfC local offer web pages.
+A regularly evaluated year group provision map set outs interventions, provision and outcomes.
 Intervention is adapted as necessary as a result of this evaluation.
 There is a transition plan at 14+ to plan for further education and adult life.
 For example, through online training packages such as the inclusion development programme and other CPD.

+1 1 1